17 Notable alumni of

 Biography

-Alan Leonard Rachins is an American television actor, known for his role as Douglas Brackman in L.A.
+Alan L. Rachins was an American actor, known for his role as Douglas Brackman in L.A.
 Law which earned him both Golden Globe and Emmy nominations, and his portrayal of Larry (Dharma's hippie father) on the television series Dharma & Greg.

 Julie Carmen